This article reflects 2018 postage rates

 Alternative 2: Priority Mail

 Priority Mail from USPS is often the cheapest way to get a package to its destination in 1-3 days, tracking included.
-When your packages are lighter, Priority Mail often beats Flat Rate on price, especially when the package comes in at 4 lbs. or lighter.
+When your packages are lighter, Priority Mail sometimes even beats Flat Rate on price, especially when the package comes in at 4 lbs. or lighter.

 3lb Package, Houston to Miami:

 In this example, Priority Mail beats Flat Rate if your shipment is too large for a Small Flat Rate Box.
-There are many combinations and variables that determine the rates, so using shipping software like ShippingEasy can make finding the best rate a lot easier.
+There are many combinations and variables that determine the rates, and using shipping software like ShippingEasy can make finding the right combination a lot easier with the best rates.
+Use this handy Priority Mail calculator to compare rates.

 2: You’re using FedEx SmartPost and UPS SurePost